 Some recent and upcoming work:

-- Just published: "Criticism and Style," a first pass at writing a manifesto on criticism; plus an essay on aesthetic ideas in Kant's Critique of Judgment
+- Recently published: "Criticism and Style," a first pass at writing a manifesto on criticism; plus an essay on aesthetic ideas in Kant's Critique of Judgment

 - An essay on why it matters if we know an artist to be living or dead, and an op-ed on circumcision, both in the German weekly Die Zeit